 A dehumidifier works by removing moisture from the air in an area with high humidity levels into a drainage unit or basin that holds up forty gallons of collected liquid within.

 - Our dehumidifier removes up to 22 pints (30 Pint 2012 DOE Standard) from the air per day....

-- We designed the Moisture Maniac with convenience and style in mind.
-This dehumidifier...
+- We designed our dehumidifier with convenience and style in mind.
+This dehumidifier sports...

 Most of the time, the drainage unit in a dehumidifier is emptied periodically or, in some cases, when it gets full.
 Gathering water in this manner makes the air dryer more conducive to breathing since it prevents mold growth in moist areas.